bharath12b5/mvn-linux/Building-SaltStack.md

                          check_ports.remove(port)
     ```

-_**Note:** Test failures seen in the following modules can be ignore as these are not related to IBM z Systems:_
+_**Note:** Test failures seen in the following modules can be ignored as those are not related to IBM z Systems:
-           _Module Tests, State Tests, Shell Tests, NetAPI Tests, Salt Unit Test_
+            Module Tests, State Tests, Shell Tests, NetAPI Tests, Salt Unit Test_

 ### References: